SOM3-1/LocalDiscoverPlatform/README.md

 - **SSH Tunnel Reminder:**
   - Always ensure that the SSH tunnel is open if you are running scripts from your local machine and connecting to Omega's database.

+### Order of Execution

+To ensure the database is set up correctly, follow these steps in the specified order:

+1. **Create Tables**
+   - Start by creating the necessary database tables.
+This defines the schema for each table that will be populated.

+2. **Lookup Tables**
+   - Populate lookup tables with reference data, such as booking statuses, payment methods, and categories.

+3. **Travelers**
+   - Insert traveler information, including personal details, preferences, and associated locations.

+4. **Traveler Groups**
+   - Set up traveler groups, including group categories and membership information.

+5. **Service Providers**
+   - Add service providers, including details about the services they offer.

+6. **Experiences**
+   - Insert data related to experiences, including schedules, pricing, and associated service providers.

+7. **Bookings**
+   - Populate the bookings table, associating travelers with their booked experiences.

+8. **Ratings**
+   - Insert traveler ratings and feedback for the experiences they've participated in.

+9. **Drop Tables**
+   - If needed, you can drop the tables to clean up the database.
+This step removes all the data and table definitions.